jlblumberg/tic-tac-toe-react/README.md

 A simple project to learn the basics of React, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Practiced using components and props as well as broader concepts like saving and updating state.
+Created a tic-tac-toe game to practice using components and props as well as broader concepts like saving and updating state.